 - Move tarragon to a shadier area of your garden if signs of sun scorch occur.

-If you see any of the signs of sun scorch, immediately provide shade for your tarragon.
+If you see any of the signs of sun scorch, immediately provide shade for your tarragon, while ensuring it’s getting enough water.
 If your tarragon is planted in full sun, consider transplanting it to a shadier section of your garden.
 While tarragon can grow well in full sun, this is not always the case.
 Monitor your plant to see whether it thrives in the sun or requires some shade.